Alex Rider Series

 Needs to develop self-confidence and reading stamina.
 As the main characters continue to appear throughout the series, and events follow a pattern this can support readers to understand and stay with the plot.

-The twelve books in this action-packed adventure series for the teenage 007, Alex Rider, is my go-to recommendation to engage reluctant 9-12-year-old readers.
+The set of books in this action-packed adventure series for the teenage 007, Alex Rider, is my go-to recommendation to engage reluctant 9-12-year-old readers.
 Anthony Horowitz creates the perfect balance between espionage, secret agent weapons and gadgets and developing characters on either side of good and evil, which you can empathise with or just really, really dislike.

 For the reader, especially boys, who think stories are not for them Horowitz has often changed their mind.
 It may be worth reading the first book, Stormbreaker, as a buddy read or night time story first to get your child going.
 However, don’t be surprised if they soon want to take the book into school and talk to others about it.
 I have found huddles of boys in the playground discussing where they have read up to and evaluating Alex’s chances of survival!